 This entry was added in 2019 as a subset of a previous entry for 'Records of long duration from Local Government or Other Government Agencies.'
 The split was intended to allow greater concentration on the challenges that these distinct types of agency face.
 Local government typically operates across a broad range of digital formats and services, but it is unclear and unlikely that relatively small archival agencies are properly funded locally to support the wide range of digital preservation requirements that arise.
 The 2020 Jury noted the trend towards greater risk based on 2020 being a year of significant political and economic upheaval, putting additional strain on local government and its agencies.
 In these circumstances, already vulnerable records are likely to be at greater risk.
-The 2021 Jury similarly agrees with the continuation of this trend over the last year.
-They also noted examples like Grenfell to demonstrate the precarity of local government records, especially when these risks overlap with records of non-governmental agencies, resulting in significance and impact of loss, the impetus for action and call to governing frameworks where failing in enforcement (and depending on the jurisdiction).
+The 2021 Jury agreed and added examples like Grenfell to demonstrate the precarity of local government records, especially when these risks overlap with records of non-governmental agencies, resulting in significance and impact of loss, the impetus for action and call to governing frameworks where failing in enforcement (and depending on the jurisdiction).